- RCPCH response to COVID-19 - modified assessments table

 The assessment seeks information on your capability in some or all of the following areas:

-- structure of handover and organisation (eg action planning, SBAR)
+- Structure of handover and organisation (eg action planning, SBAR)

-- safety briefing (eg high risk patients, safeguarding
+- Safety briefing (eg high risk patients, safeguarding

-- unit ward management (eg staffing and bed status)
+- Unit ward management (eg staffing and bed status)

-- workload (eg discharges, follow-ups and expected patients)
+- Workload (eg discharges, follow-ups and expected patients)

-- non-technical skills (eg, time management and prioritisation).
+- Non-technical skills (eg time management and prioritisation).

-Links with the RCPCH Progress curriculum
+Links with Progress+ for the HAT

 HAT assessments primarily link to the following curriculum domains: